muhanzhang/pytorch_DGCNN/README.md

     ./run_DGCNN.sh DATANAME FOLD

-to run on another dataset = DATANAME with fold number = FOLD as testing set.
+to run on dataset = DATANAME using fold number = FOLD (1-10, corresponds to which fold to use as test data in the cross-validation experiments).

-Check "run_DGCNN.sh" for more configuration options.
+Check "run_DGCNN.sh" for more options.

 Reference
 ---------